A RETURN TO NEW YORK, NYFW & WHAT I’M BUYING FOR FALL

 Supper

-Hands down my favorite Italian restaurant—or restaurant period.
+Hands down my favorite Italian restaurant in NYC—or restaurant period.
 Birthdays, anniversaries, dates, you name it—Supper is the spot.
 It’s rustic and intimate inside.
 I’ve been going here for over a decade, and the food has never disappointed once.
 My go-to is the spaghetti limone.

 ABCV